 The local competitive process may be waived and PBVs may be awarded based on a formal approval and resolution process by Home Forward’s Board of Commissioners when the property is owned directly or indirectly by Home Forward, subject to HUD’s requirements regarding subsidy layering.
 The owned units would not be subject to any required assessments for voluntary conversion.

 In addition, Home Forward’s local PBV Program:

-Exceeds the traditional 25% limit of PBVs in a single building, and allows project-based vouchers to be awarded to more than 25% of units in a given complex.
+Exceeds the traditional 25% limit of PBVs in a single building and allows project-based vouchers to be awarded to more than 25% of units in a given complex.